whitehml/deck-station/godot/dev/README.md

 ## Contents

-- `dev_smoke.gd` — Headlessly drives the full client lifecycle asserting each step across the GDExtension boundary that the Rust-side loopback test can't reach.
+- `dev_smoke.gd` — Headlessly drives the full client lifecycle, asserting each step across the GDExtension boundary that the Rust-side loopback test can't reach.
 Prints `SMOKE OK` and exits on success.

 ## Running